sudarshan85/learning-agent/content/post/mercari_1.md

 * $log(x)$ is the natural logrithm of *x*

 ## Conclusion
 In this post, I setup the problem I'm trying to solve, selected the dataset, and preprocessed it to get it ready for modeling.
-In the next post, I'll use FastAI's tabular learner to tackle the structured data and predict the product price only using that data component.
+In the next post, I'll use FastAI's tabular learner to tackle the structured data and predict the product price and product price category only using that.